iserban/politicians-api-test/README.md

 ## Running the tests

-To run the tests you wil need Java installed (Should work with either Java 8 or 11).
+To run the tests you will need Java installed (Should work with either Java 8 or 11).

 You can run the tests by executing: